-Michael Crall has been an executive or principal for the development or construction of $5+ billion of projects in throughout the United States and in over 40 countries in Latin America, Asia, Europe and Africa.
-He has development, construction and real estate management, executive and principal experience in development organizations, acquisitions and dispositions, general construction, project and construction management, owner representation, design and engineering management, project finance and cost management.
+Michael Crall has been an executive or principal for the development or construction of $5+ billion of projects throughout the United States and in over 40 countries in Latin America, Asia, Europe and Africa.
+He has executive and principal experience in development organizations and in acquisitions and dispositions, general construction, project and construction management, owner representation, design and engineering management, project finance and cost management.

 Projects Michael has managed and developed include luxury resorts and hotels, retail complexes, luxury custom homes and condominiums, world-class restaurants, themed entertainment, office buildings and heavy industrial facilities.

 As Director of Development for Planet Hollywood International, he managed a significant portion of the company’s U.S. expansion and a worldwide development program of over 40 restaurant and retail projects while based in Singapore for three years.
 He was the Project Director for a finalist for the $5 billion Sentosa Island Integrated Resort in Singapore and for the 1 million square foot East Village Las Vegas retail, entertainment and commercial complex.